 What is the Best Sewing Machine for Beginners?

 One of the most important parts of sewing is having a good sewing machine!
 But it can be SO overwhelming to find one that is a good price that is also reliable!
 I have used a few entry level machines and I have pored over reviews and ratings for other entry level machines to answer the question for you, what is the best sewing machine for beginners?
 Read on for my findings.
+If you aren’t sure whether you need a sewing machine or a serger check out THIS post which will explain the difference between the machines.

 This is just one of my 50+ easiest sewing tutorials.
 Check out the rest HERE.